AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 # Share links to assets {#share-links-assets}

 [!DNL Assets Essentials] enables you to generate a link and share assets with external stakeholders, who do not have access to the [!DNL Assets Essentials] application.
 You can define an expiration date for the link and then share it with others using your preferred communication method like email or messaging services.
-Recipients of the link will be able to preview assets and download them.
+Recipients of the link are able to preview assets and download them.

 ## Generate a link for assets {#generate-link-for-assets}